siffertm/siffertm.github.io/blog.md

 ---
 layout: blog
 title: Blog
-subtitle: This is where I share everything I am interested in
+subtitle: This is where I share everything I am interested in.
 ---

 Work in progress